The smart factory has been saved

 Many companies are making investments in smart factory capabilities to mitigate the risk associated with a possible labor shortage.

-The decision on how to embark on or expand a smart factory initiative should align with the specific needs of an organisation.
-The reasons that companies embark or expand on the smart factory journey are often varied and cannot be easily generalised.
+The decision on how to embark on or expand a smart factory initiative should align with the specific needs of an organization.
+The reasons that companies embark or expand on the smart factory journey are often varied and cannot be easily generalized.
 However, undertaking a smart factory journey generally addresses such broad categories as asset efficiency, quality, costs, safety, and sustainability.
 These categories, among others, may yield benefits that ultimately result in increased speed to market; improved ability to capture market share; and better profitability, product quality, and labor force stability.
 Regardless of the business drivers, the ability to demonstrate how the investment in a smart factory provides value is important to the adoption and incremental investment required to sustain the smart factory journey.

-Every aspect of the smart factory generates reams of data that, through continuous analysis, reveal asset performance issues that can require some kind of corrective optimisation.
+Every aspect of the smart factory generates reams of data that, through continuous analysis, reveal asset performance issues that can require some kind of corrective optimization.
 Indeed, such self-correction is what distinguishes the smart factory from traditional automation, which can yield greater overall asset efficiency, one of the most salient benefits of a smart factory.
-Asset efficiency should translate into lower asset downtime, optimised capacity, and reduced changeover time, among other potential benefits.22
+Asset efficiency should translate into lower asset downtime, optimized capacity, and reduced changeover time, among other potential benefits.22

-Optimised processes traditionally lead to more cost-efficient processes—those with more predictable inventory requirements, more effective hiring and staffing decisions, as well as reduced process and operations variability.
+Optimized processes traditionally lead to more cost-efficient processes—those with more predictable inventory requirements, more effective hiring and staffing decisions, as well as reduced process and operations variability.
 A better-quality process could also mean an integrated view of the supply network with rapid, no-latency responses to sourcing needs—thus lowering costs further.
 And because a better-quality process also may mean a better-quality product, it could also mean lowered warranty and maintenance costs.24

 The smart factory can also impart real benefits around labor wellness and environmental sustainability.
 The types of operational efficiencies that a smart factory can provide may result in a smaller environmental footprint than a conventional manufacturing process, with greater environmental sustainability overall.25 Greater process autonomy may provide for less potential for human error, including industrial accidents that cause injury.26 The smart factory’s relative self-sufficiency will likely replace certain roles that require repetitive and fatiguing activities.
 However, the role of the human worker in a smart factory environment may take on greater levels of judgment and on-the-spot discretion, which can lead to greater job satisfaction and a reduction in turnover.27